root-foundation/root/README.md

 #### VI) Foundation for Civilization

+RootNet will change our world.
+It will democratize opportunity, structurally unite humanity so we rise *together*, grow wealth without inflation, [rewrite education](RootNet/appendix/Education.md) through better incentives, and represent what we truly value.
 RootNet is a new foundation for civilization that achieves prosperity through unity.

 RootNet will progressively decentralize power so that the people will eventually control everything.